Newborn Skin Peeling: What Causes It And How To Best Treat It

 Is It Normal For A Newborn To Have Peeling Skin?

 If your newborn’s skin is peeling, the first question that’s probably crossed your mind is whether or not it’s normal.
 You can now breathe a sigh of relief: It’s perfectly normal.

 In fact, all newborns lose their outer layer of skin in the first two to three weeks after birth.
 Babies spend their first nine months surrounded by protective liquids, so being exposed to dry air is a new phenomenon for them.
 It can be a difficult transition.

 As newborn babies adjust to life outside the womb, they must create a new layer of skin suitable for their new environment.
-This means getting rid of their old skin and replacing it with an outer layer that is tougher and more resilient.
-So most newborns' skin will peel off in their first few weeks of life.
+This means getting rid of their old skin and replacing it with an outer layer that’s tougher and more resilient.
+So, most newborns' skin will peel off in their first few weeks of life.

 Of course, this may result in some unsightly peeling skin on your little one’s body.
 Just remember that it’s perfectly normal and that it will heal soon.
 Keep reading to find out all the most effective ways to treat your newborn’s peeling skin!

 While in gestation, your baby is surrounded by something called amniotic fluid.
 Amniotic fluid helps to protect your infant while in the womb.
 It also helps to pass nutrients from mother to child.